bluecurrent/HomeAssistantAPI/docs/source/documentation/api-package-documentation.md

 ### \_connect()

 Tries to connect to websocket and stores the connection in a variable.
-Also sets \_has_connection to True
+Also sets \_has_connection to True.

-Throws WebsocketException if connecting has failed
+Throws WebsocketException if connecting has failed.

 ### send_request(request: dict)

 Checks if the receiver and auth_token are set and throws WebsocketException if not.

-Adds `Authorization` to request dict and calls `_send`
+Adds `Authorization` to request dict and calls `_send`.

 ### loop()